 The “cocktails come first” philosophy launched in Nashville by The Patterson House shows no sign of waning.
-You’ll find our newest mixology haven, Old Glory, in Edgehill Village tucked behind Tacos Mamacitas.
-The dramatic brick walled multi-leveled space in the old White Way cleaners’ boiler room is worth a visit for it’s cavernous yet cozy atmosphere, attentive bar and inventive menu.
+Dens of Mixology like Old Glory, in Edgehill Village, and Hemingway’s at Ft.
+Houston keep appearing.
+Old Glory’s dramatic brick walled, multi-leveled space in the old White Way cleaners’ boiler room is worth a visit for it’s cavernous yet cozy atmosphere, attentive bar, and inventive menu.

 With the focus clearly on cocktails, Old Glory doesn’t even have a kitchen, just a nook with running water and a hot plate.
-No matter, as Chef Rachael Tumerman has curated an impressive little menu of house cured, smoked and pickled plates to snack on as you anxiously wait and observe the cocktail performance art.
+No matter, as Chef Rachael Tumerman has curated an evolving little menu that has over time included house cured, smoked and pickled plates and a variety of empanadas to snack on as you anxiously wait and observe the cocktail performance art.

-Her smoked fingerling potatoes got us thinking about a handy picnic version of the popular Spanish tapas patatas bravas, ideal for your Steeplechase menu this weekend.
+At one point Old Glory offered a plate of smoked fingerling potatoes that got us thinking about a handy picnic version of the popular Spanish tapas patatas bravas, ideal for a backyard hangout.
 And you only need a microwave and a hot plate to make them.

 How about a healthy Spanish gazpacho to go with these!

 - 2 tablespoons tomato puree